Skip to Content

 Address: 1295 Shady Hollow Blvd.
 West, Naples.
 CREW Trust: 239-657-2253.

-Guided walks: CREW offers a schedule of guided walks in winter.
+Guided walks: CREW offers guided walks in winter.

 Hours: The trail is open sunrise to sunset seven days a week.